EchoMAV/docs/docs/compile_l4t.md

 What you will doing:

 1. Download and setup the necessary files
-2. Replace .dtb and .cfg files, and create a extlinux.conf file
+2. Replace .dtb and create a extlinux.conf file
 3. Generate the image and flash the device

 So buckle up and let's get started.